SystemsApproach/ops/provision.rst

     Resource Provisioning in a hybrid cloud that includes both physical and virtual resources.

-Note that the dotted arrow on the right in :numref:`Figure %s
+Note that the Provisioning API shown on the right in :numref:`Figure
-<fig-infra>` is to indicate that Terraform does not interact directly
-with NetBox via a well-defined API (as is the case on the left), but instead with artifacts left behind by the hardware provisioning process described in Section 3.1.
+%s <fig-infra>` is *not* the NetBox API.
+Terraform does not interact directly with NetBox, but instead with artifacts left behind by the hardware provisioning process described in Section 3.1.
 One way to think about this that the task of booting hardware into the "ready" state involves installing and configuring several subsystems that collectively form the cloud platform.
-It is this platform that Terraform interacts with.
+It is this platform that Terraform interacts with through a well-defined API we describe below.

 This chapter describes both sides of :numref:`Figure %s <fig-infra>` starting with provisioning physical infrastructure.
 Our approach is to